MarkoLeskovar/FractalRenderingApp/README.md

 # FractalRendering
-Interactive Python app for visualization of Mandelbrot Set
+Interactive app for visualization of Mandelbrot Set written in Python and GLSL

 ## Features
 TODO : Add text